leksuss/space_telegram/README.md

  - [create telegram bot](https://core.telegram.org/bots#how-do-i-create-a-bot), receive token
  - create telegram channel (or use existing) and get it's username (it looks like `@username`).

 Use taken information for fill settings in `.env` file.
-You can use `.env_example` as template:
+You can use `.env_example` as a template:
 ```
 cp .env_example .env
 vim .env